 In accordance with the guidelines of the above Rule, a portion of current-period earnings and undistributed prior-period earnings shall be reclassified as a special reserve during earnings distribution.
 The amount to be reclassified should be equal to the difference between the total net current-period reduction of other shareholders' equity resulting from the first-time adoption of IFRSs and the carrying amount of special reserve as stated above.

 3) Earnings distribution

-The 2022 and 2021 earnings distributions to the ordinary shareholders were based on the resolutions of the annual stockholders' meeting held on June 9, 2023 and May 12, 2022, respectively, as follows:
+The 2023 and 2022 earnings distribution to the ordinary shareholders were based on the resolutions of the Board of Directors on March 14, 2024 and March 16, 2023, respectively, as follows: